AlexPzd/home-assignment/dynatrace_assignment.md

 </details>

 <details>
-<summary>What you will learn</summary>
+<summary>What you'll learn</summary>

-In this tutorial, you'll learn how to separate and process your incoming raw data using OpenPipeline.
+You'll learn how to separate and process your incoming raw data using OpenPipeline.

 </details>

 <details>